-The SIG 716G2 Rifle is available in two fire control configurations.
-SAFE-SEMI and SAFE-SEMI-AUTO.
+The SIG M400 is available in select fire configuration with SAFE-SEMI-AUTO modes of fire.
 Modes of fire are selected by rotating the selector lever to the desired position.
-The SAFE position prevents the weapon from firing by blocking the action of the trigger.
-The SEMI position is for the semi-automatic mode and allows the firing of one round each time the trigger is depressed.
-AUTO, if so equipped, allows for a continuous rate of fire until the trigger is released by the operator, or the magazine is depleted of ammunition.
+The SAFE position prevents the firearm from firing by blocking the action of the trigger.
+The SEMI position is for semi automatic mode and allows firing of one round each time the trigger is pressed.
+AUTO allows for a continuous rate of fire until the trigger is released by the operator, or the magazine is depleted of ammunition.
+AUTO is available in the Pro model only.

-3.3 Clearing the SIG716G2 Rifle
+3.3 Clearing the SIG M400

-- 1. Ensure the muzzle of the firearm is pointed in a safe direction at all times while clearing the firearm. - 2.
-Remove the magazine from the firearm by depressing the magazine catch with the index finger of the firing hand and simultaneously pulling the magazine free with the support hand.
+- Ensure the muzzle of the firearm is pointed in a safe direction at all times while clearing the firearm. - Remove the magazine from the firearm by depressing the magazine catch with the index finger of the firing hand and simultaneously pulling the magazine free with the support hand.

-3.3 Clearing the SIG716G2G2 Rifle - Continued
+3.3 Clearing the SIG M400 - Continued